LASER-Robotics/MRS_x500_blue/README.md

 # MRS_x500_blue
-Inserts the x500 (LASER) model, in mrs_simulation
+Inserts the x500 (LASER) model, in mrs_simulation !!!!!!!!!!
+WARNING THAT IF YOU MAKE THESE CHANGES, YOU'LL NOT BE ABLE TO USE ANOTHER TYPE OF UAV !!!!!!!!!!
 ## Inserting
 * Add drone name (in this case 'blue' ) into the spawner_params config, for parameter model_package
 FILE: /home/USER/mrs_workspace/src/simulation/ros_packages/mrs_simulation/config/spawner_params.yaml